PacketParker/LinkLogger/README.md

 # LinkLogger API

 A simple API for you to create redirect links on my domain (link.pkrm.dev) and log all IPs that click on the link.
-Essentially a CLI-only version of Grabify.
+Essentially just grabify with no GUI.

 Feel free to submit an issue for any problems you experience or if you have an idea for a new feature.
 If you have a fix for anything, please submit a pull request for review.